oracle/docker-images/OracleAnalytics/README.md

 This script is invoked when a container is started using the image.
 Subsequently, if the container restarts, the BI domain restarts automatically.

-The BI image doesn't support scale-out or upgrade to any future Oracle Analytics Server patchset release.
+The BI image doesn't support scale-out or upgrade to any future Oracle Analytics Server patch set release.

 ### Starting a New Container
 The following variables are mandatory when starting the container: